 - How often do you use these treatments?

 - Does anything seem to help?

 - Does anything seem to make your symptoms worse?

 - What medications, vitamins or supplements are you taking?

 - Have you been under stress lately or experienced major life changes?

 What you can do in the meantime

-An over-the-counter (nonprescription) antifungal cream or anti-itch cream can be helpful.
-If your scalp is affected, a nonprescription antifungal shampoo may ease your symptoms.
-Try not to scratch or pick at the affected area, because if you irritate your skin or scratch it open, you increase your risk of infection.
+A nonprescription antifungal cream or anti-itch cream can be helpful.
+If your scalp is affected, a nonprescription antifungal shampoo, foam or other product may ease your symptoms.
+Try not to scratch or pick at the affected area.
+This increases your risk of infection.